2014 – Onwards

 Home to large Aboriginal, Pacific Islander and migrant populations, Bidwill is a suburb in Sydney’s outer west with the highest proportion of public housing in NSW.
 It’s a complex and heavily stigmatised community – often associated with social and economic disadvantage, and crime.

 Originally presented as part of the 2014 Sydney Festival, FUNPARK is committed to long term change for young people and their families through a unique cultural exchange and program.
 Focusing on the suburb of Bidwill, through on-going creative learning programs, FUNPARK culminates into a site responsive, cross art-form community program and event that transforms the abandoned shopping centre and surrounding spaces of Bidwill into a cultural FUNPARK, a public art space, a playground incorporating performance, installation, activism, critical debate and social engagement.

 FUNPARK is the only sustained arts engagement project presented in and for the Bidwill community.

-Now entering its seventh year, FUNPARK 2020 will highlight the narratives of Mt Druitt youth and its residents through unique and critical expression of their Australian cultures.
+Now entering its ninth year, FUNPARK highlights the narratives of Mt Druitt youth and its residents through unique and critical expression of their Australian cultures.
 FUNPARK focuses on alternative education models, creative skills development, vitality, and to develop and embed urgent youth leadership models.

 Creative Producer: Sivani Yaddanapudi